scott-gibson-se/tsbb2b-sfg-brewery/README.md

 # ESG Notes

 I started working in the brewery branch up through lessons that produced branch order-controller-assn.
-Before starting on the wiremock items the brewery branch was merged into master and work from done in master after that.
+Before starting on the wiremock items the brewery branch was merged into master and work is done in master after that.

 # Testing Spring Boot B2G - SFG Brewery